-- performs advisory and proposal functions for the definition of Remuneration Policies, including for the Group, in favour of the corporate bodies and Key Personnel, including compensation plans based on financial instruments; - formulates proposals and/or voices opinions to the Board of Directors for the remuneration of the Directors who perform specific duties, where attributed, as well as for setting performance objectives related to the variable component of the remuneration, consistent with the Remuneration Policies adopted by the Board of Directors; - 3. checks the consistency of the overall remuneration system; - 4. monitors the correct application of the remuneration policies and, in particular, verifies the actual achievement of the performance objectives; - 5. periodically submits Remuneration Policies for review so as to guarantee their adequacy, overall consistency and concrete application by Unipol and the Companies in the Group, relying, in this last regard, on the information provided by the Corporate Bodies of the Group companies; - 6. identifies potential conflicts of interest and the measures adopted to manage them; - 7. ascertains the fulfilment of conditions for the payment of incentives to Key Personnel; - 8. provides adequate disclosure to the Board of Directors on the effective functioning of the Remuneration Policies;
+- performs advisory and proposal functions for the definition of Remuneration Policies, including for the Group, in favour of the corporate bodies and Key Personnel, including compensation plans based on financial instruments; - 2. formulates proposals and/or voices opinions to the Board of Directors for the remuneration of the Directors who perform specific duties, where attributed, as well as for setting performance objectives related to the variable component of the remuneration, consistent with the Remuneration Policies adopted by the Board of Directors; - 3. verifies the consistency of the overall pay scheme; - 4. monitors the correct application of the Remuneration Policies and, in particular, verifies the actual achievement of the performance objectives; - 5. periodically submits Remuneration Policies for review so as to guarantee their adequacy, overall consistency and concrete application by Unipol and the Companies in the Group, relying, in this last regard, on the information provided by the Corporate Bodies of the Group companies; - 6. identifies potential conflicts of interest and the measures adopted to manage them; - 7. ascertains the fulfilment of conditions for the payment of incentives to Key Personnel; - 8. provides adequate disclosure to the Board of Directors on the effective functioning of the Remuneration Policies; - 9. expresses opinions to the Board of Directors on the remuneration of the members of the Supervisory Board of the Company pursuant to Legislative Decree no. 231/2001.